nickoala/telepot/README.md

 An example that demonstrates the use of custom keyboard and inline keyboard, and their various buttons.

+Before running this example, remember to `/setinline` and `/setinlinefeedback` to enable inline mode for your bot.

 The bot works like this:

 - First, you send it one of these 4 characters - `c`, `i`, `h`, `f` - and it replies accordingly: